maglietti/ignite3-chinook-demo/docs/pojo-mapping.md

 Java POJOs are decorated with Ignite annotations to define the schema:

-- `@Table`: Marks a class as an Ignite table and defines properties like zone and co-location
+- `@Table`: Marks a class as an Ignite table and defines properties like zone, co-location, and indexes.
 - `@Column`: Maps Java fields to table columns with specific properties
 - `@Id`: Marks fields that form the primary key
 - `@Zone`: Specifies which distribution zone the table belongs to